 – Also eat prata and curry sauce all day every day

 – Ladies night!!!
 Free drinks every Wednesday

 Holly studied at London College of Communication and had her first internship at BBH Singapore.
-She's now a YCC member and works at PD3.
+She’s now a YCC member and works in Berlin.